kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 <!-- Removed a section on the meta ontology.
 We could create a separate article about this later if we think it's useful -->

+## Where next?
+Our [Quickstart Tutorial](../the-basics/quickstart-tutorial.html) will show you how to load an ontology and data into a Mindmaps Graph using Graql or Java.

+You can find additional example code and documentation on this portal.
+We are always adding more and welcome ideas and improvement suggestions.
+Please get in touch!

 {% include links.html %}
 ## Document Changelog